M. Night Shyamalan’s Glass: Fusion of shards

 As Joseph visits a comic book store in Glass, the colours are almost too obviously marked (and neatly designated as divided into heroes and villains).
 More about the visit’s revelation here.

-No less astounding, the showdown between David and The Beast was already foreshadowed in the very first comic book the 13-year-old Elijah got in Unbreakable, where a green-clad hero fights a villain called Jaguaro, enveloped in Elijah’s purple colour both on cover and wrapping.
+No less astounding, the showdown between David and The Beast was already foreshadowed in the very first comic book the 13-year-old Elijah got in Unbreakable, where a green-clad hero fights a villain called Jaguaro (a beast), enveloped in Elijah’s purple colour both on cover and wrapping.
 Another Unbreakable harbinger of the Glass climax was Elijah’s mother lecturing David about super-villains: “…there’s always two kinds.
 There’s the soldier villain who fights the hero with his hands and then there’s the real threat – the brilliant and evil arch-enemy who fights the hero with his mind.”

 …when David hung up his raincoat beside Audrey’s jacket, the sight inspiring him to translate the closeness of the clothing into a personal reconciliation.

-• Elijah’s traumatic childhood flashback is concluded with him lying on his bed after having undergone an operation:
+Elijah’s traumatic childhood flashback is concluded with him lying on his bed after having undergone an operation:

 …with the following rapturous dissolve.
 The device signals the next step in Elijah’s plan: getting at David through his wife.
 To someone familiar with the earlier film, this subtle callback nudges at our subconscious, for in Glass too, Elijah has a plan: he has misdirected everyone into thinking that the lobotomy operation was a success.

-• The shot of Mr. Glass as he emerges clad in his old purple clothes is reminiscent of several shots in Unbreakable with the same composition.
+The shot of Mr. Glass as he emerges clad in his old purple clothes is reminiscent of several shots in Unbreakable with the same composition.
 (And pricelessly, in real comic book fashion, at this point of full reinstatement as a super-villain, his old parting of his hair has returned too, instead of his unruly, circular mane so far.)

 The re-emergence of Mr. Glass in Glass (top) instantly recalls the many passage-shaped compositions in Unbreakable (bottom), for example in his comic book museum as he is in full swing manipulating David.

-• When David is in his most dejected state in Glass, he sits with head bowed close to the cell wall and a distorted reflection of his face is seen on it.
+When David is in his most dejected state in Glass, he sits with head bowed close to the cell wall and a distorted reflection of his face is seen on it.

 This mirrors his most depressed state in Unbreakable where he leans his head against the train window, with a similar reflection in it.

-• This Youtube video perceptively points out that in the late scene with Elijah’s mother at home, children can be heard playing outside, which points far back to the 13-year-old Elijah and his first comic book in a playground outside his apartment.
+This Youtube video perceptively points out that in the late scene with Elijah’s mother at home, children can be heard playing outside, which points far back to the 13-year-old Elijah and his first comic book in a playground outside his apartment.
 The video also links the members of the secret society in Glass having clover tattoos on their wrists with this scene in Unbreakable

 …with another plant tattoo, shown in a nonchalant but emphatic way.
 It is hard to believe this to be a coincidence, since the whole trilogy was already plotted out when the earlier film was shot.
 This is not to imply that the woman is part of the secret society, but like the playing children it draws a far-reaching line from beginning to end of the trilogy.

-• Like in Unbreakable, there are (several) pivotal moments caused by discoveries made in a comic book store.
+Like in Unbreakable, there are (several) pivotal moments caused by discoveries made in a comic book store.
 The “literal turning point” device from Unbreakable returns too: in Glass, Joseph suddenly realises that a comic book cover he just passed contains a vital idea.
 This turning point is marked by him turning physically around to face the rack of comics…

 …like David turns around in Unbreakable when Elijah’s phone message came to a point that finally convinced David that he might have super-powers.
 (Joseph’s comic is named “Whisperman” and it actually seems to communicate with him by mystical means, this “whispered” message linking it even stronger to the Unbreakable situation.)

-• Christopher Bostin amusingly returns as a “comic book counter guy”…
+Christopher Bostin amusingly returns as a “comic book counter guy”…

 …he played the clerk evicting Elijah from a comic book store in Unbreakable.

-• When Dr. Staple shakes David’s hand to reveal her real purpose in the plot…
+When Dr. Staple shakes David’s hand to reveal her real purpose in the plot…

 …this refers to the final iconic handshake in Unbreakable.

-• When David touches people like this he will have visions, where criminal perpetrators stand out with strong colours:
+When David touches people like this he will have visions, where criminal perpetrators stand out with strong colours:

 When Dr. Staple is introduced (top left) she is in white, so although this is not a vision she is already here standing out, foreshadowing her later deception.
 In the late scene with the secret society (above) she is virtually the only one in white.
 (Note: The specific shot of the people looking at her is only present in the trailer.)
 When David shakes her hand, the vision shows her in another society meeting where she is the only one in white…